Kinds of documents found in the board policy manual

 Unless your Web browser or operating system includes a built-in application for viewing PDF and Word documents, you'll need to install a third-party application such as Adobe Reader (for PDFs) or Microsoft Word (for DOCX).

 If you don't have Microsoft Office for viewing Word documents, there are other options.
 For users of Windows, Microsoft offers a free Word Viewer and Compatibility Pack for reading and printing Word documents.
 Both must be installed to read a Word 2007 (DOCX) file in the absence of Microsoft Office.

 Other word processors may open Office documents, but the policy formatting might be displayed incorrectly.

-- Android.
-Opera Mobile appears to be the best browser for viewing Policy On Line on an Android device.
-In other browsers, sometimes a policy PDF does not open with a normal click.
+- PDF files.
+Sometimes a policy PDF does not open with a normal click.
 However, in other browsers tested you can still download and open the policy by long-pressing the PDF icon and selecting "Save Link" from the pop-up menu.

 - Word documents.
 The Word documents available in Policy On Line contain advanced formatting that may not render well in a mobile context.
 For an exact image of a policy, use the PDF file instead.

 There are four tools for navigating the online policy manual: search, browse the sections' tables of contents, browse the topic index, and go to a policy code directly.